strikles/blog/content/post/20-june-2020/index.md

 07:18am - attempt to force castration via noxious stimuli focused on my genitals.

 07:19am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my inner ear.

+07:19am - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my left inner ear.